A general framework for formulating structured variable selection

+The definition stresses that all sets in a selection dictionary must be a subset of $\mathcal{P}(\mathbb{V})$.
 This allows us to list all ``allowable'' sets of variables that could result from a variable selection process respecting the selection rule.
 Some examples of selection dictionaries corresponding to selection rules are shown in Table \ref{tab:ex}.

 It is also possible to have selection rules that are \textit{contradictory/incoherent}, meaning that they require more variables to be selected than the number of variables in the given set.
 In this case, we define the selection dictionary to be the $\emptyset$.
 For instance, if the selection rule is ``select 3 variables from $\{A, B\}$,'' with $\mathbb{V}=\{A,B\}$, then the corresponding selection dictionary is $\emptyset$.
-When a selection rule is for example, ``select 0 variables from $\{A, B\}$,'' which is coherent but trivial, then the selection dictionary is $\{\emptyset\}$.\\ By the definitions above, there is a mapping from a selection rule to a selection dictionary.
-The theorem below gives the uniqueness of the mapping with proof in Supplementary materials \ref{proof_unique}. \begin{theorem} Given a selection rule on a set, there is a unique selection dictionary. \end{theorem}
+When a selection rule is, for example, ``select 0 variables from $\{A, B\}$,'' which is coherent but trivial, then the selection dictionary is the empty set $\{\emptyset\}$.

+By the definitions above, there is a mapping from a selection rule to a selection dictionary.
+The theorem below gives the uniqueness of the mapping with proof in Appendix \ref{proof_unique}.

+\begin{theorem} Given a selection rule on a set, there is a unique selection dictionary that satisfies this given selection rule. \end{theorem}

-We say the unique selection dictionary is \textit{congruent} to its selection rule, which is denoted by $\mathbb{D}_{\mathfrak{r}}\cong\mathfrak{r}$.
-In our context, it is equivalently saying a selection dictionary respects a selection rule.
+We say the unique selection dictionary is \textit{congruent} to its selection rule, which is denoted by $\mathbb{D}_{\mathfrak{r}}\cong\mathfrak{r}$, or equivalently, $\mathfrak{r}\cong \mathbb{D}_{\mathfrak{r}}$.
+In our context, it is equivalent to saying a selection dictionary respects a selection rule.
 However, it is possible that more than one selection rule results in the same selection dictionary.
-Therefore, we define an equivalence class of selection rules below. \begin{definition}[Equivalence class of selection rules] For a given candidate set $\mathbb{V}$, and given a selection rule $\mathfrak{r}_{1}$ with selection dictionary $\mathbb{D}$, the \textbf{equivalence class} of $\mathfrak{r}_{1}$, denoted by $\mathbb{R}\coloneqq\{\mathfrak{r}: \mathfrak{r}\cong\mathbb{D}\}$, is a set of all selection rules in $\mathbb{V}$ that are congruent to the same selection dictionary. \end{definition} \begin{corollary} By Definition \ref{def.ecosr} and Theorem \ref{theorem.unique}, there is a one-to-one mapping from an equivalence class of a selection rule to a selection dictionary. \end{corollary}
+Therefore, we define an equivalence class of selection rules below.